Shop one-day deals on Adidas, Cole Haan and Levi's at Amazon's Big Style Sale

 ______________________________________________________________________________________________________

-These well-made sandals come with a 100% leather upper and a super-soft footbed: It’s made with dual-density molding so your feet stay comfortable all day.
+These well-made sandals have a 100% leather upper and a super-soft footbed: It's made with dual-density molding so your feet stay comfortable all day.

 ______________________________________________________________________________________________________